 4. Finalize the hire

-- For the top 1-2 candidates, ask for a minimum of three references from previous employers, including a current or most recent employer.
+Collect references.
+For the top 1-2 candidates, ask for at least three references from previous employers, including their current or most recent employer.

-- Conduct references checks before any indication of an offer is made, including a verbal offer.
+Conduct reference checks before any indication of an offer is made, including a verbal offer.

 - Reference Check Questions – Management >